cssreddyharsha/royale-ros/README.md

     <td>-</td>
     <td>
       Each pmd camera has a unique serial number.
-Each instance of the royale-ros camera nodelet manages the data from a specific camera instance.
+Each instance of the argus-ros camera nodelet manages the data from a specific camera instance.
 This parameter controls which specific camera serial number this instance of the nodelet should manage.
 The special string "-" (a minus sign, no quotes) communicates to the nodelet that the first camera